eosnetworkfoundation/grant-framework/applications/fundle.md

 ### Project Details

-On our website (https://wefundle.com) a platform video can be found on the homepage (red play button).
-This video will show how the application will look like and how it works!
+On our website (https://wefundle.com) a platform video can be found at the homepage (red play button).
+This video will show how the application will look like and how Fundle works!

 #### Link to pitchdeck